-At the Museum of Natural History, there's new exhibit being unveiled.
-Larry Daley who manages the night exhibit because the exhibits come to life because of the Tablet of Ahkmenrah, is in charge of the presentation.
-But when the exhibits go wild, Larry finds himself in trouble.
-He learns that the Tablet is corroding so he does some research and learns that Cecil, the former museum guard was at the site when the Tablet was discovered.
-He tells Larry that they were warned that if they remove it could mean the end.
-Larry realizes it means the end of magic.
+At the Museum of Natural History, there's a new exhibit being unveiled.
+Larry Daley, who manages the night exhibit where the exhibits come to life because of the Tablet of Ahkmenrah, is in charge of the presentation.
+But when the exhibits go awry, Larry finds himself in trouble.
+He learns the Tablet is corroding so he does some research and learns that Cecil, the former museum guard, was at the site when the Tablet was discovered.
+He tells Larry they were warned if they remove it could mean the end.
+Larry realizes it means the end of the magic.
 He talks to Ahkmenrah who says that he doesn't know anything.
-Only his father the Pharoah knows the Tablet's secrets.
-He learns that the Pharoah was sent to the London museum.
-So he convinces, Dr. McPhee the museum curator to help send him to London.
-He goes and takes Ahkmenrah with him but some of the others like Teddy Roosevelt, Attila, Octavius, and Jedediah come with him.
+Only his father the Pharaoh knows the Tablet's secrets.
+He learns that the Pharaoh was sent to the London museum.
+So he convinces Dr. McPhee, the museum curator, to help send him to London.
+He takes Ahkmenrah with him but some of the others tag along, like Teddy Roosevelt, Attila, Octavius, and Jedediah.
 Written by

 Was this review helpful to you?